The lattice of varieties of monoids: Structure of certain sublattices of

 \subsection{The lattice $\mathbb{COM}$}

-By the result of Perkins~\cite[Theorem~9]{Perkins-69}, the lattice $\mathbb{COM}_{\sem}$ is countably infinite.
-Some characterization of this lattice is provided by Kisielewicz~\cite{Kisielewicz-94}; see also~\cite[Section~8]{Shevrin-Vernikov-Volkov-09}.
-Nevertheless, $\mathbb{COM}_{\sem}$ has a very complex structure; in particular, it does not satisfy any non-trivial identity~\cite{Burris-Nelson-71b}.
+It is known since the 1960s that the lattice $\mathbb{COM}_\mathsf{sem}$ is countably infinite; this result holds because Perkins~\cite{Perkins-69} has shown that every variety of commutative semigroups is finitely based.
+Some characterization of this lattice is provided by Kisielewicz~\cite{Kisielewicz-94}; see also Shevrin \textit{et~al.}\@ \cite[Section~8]{Shevrin-Vernikov-Volkov-09}.
+Nevertheless, the lattice $\mathbb{COM}_\mathsf{sem}$ has a very complex structure; in particular, it does not satisfy any non-trivial identity~\cite{Burris-Nelson-71b}.

-However, it turns out that the complexity of the lattice $\mathbb{COM}_{\sem}$ is concentrated exclusively in its nil-part, that is, the lattice of commutative nil-varieties of semigroups.
-More precisely, every periodic commutative semigroup variety is the join of a nil-variety and a variety generated by a semigroup with an identity element; this folklore result, first explicitly noted without proof in Korjakov~\cite{Korjakov-82}, follows from Volkov~\cite[proof of Proposition~1]{Volkov-89}.
+However, it turns out that the complexity of the lattice $\mathbb{COM}_\mathsf{sem}$ is concentrated exclusively in its nil-part, that is, the lattice of commutative nil-varieties of semigroups.
+More precisely, every periodic commutative semigroup variety is the join of a nil-variety and a variety generated by a semigroup with an identity element; this folklore result, first explicitly noted without proof in Korjakov~\cite{Korjakov-82}, follows from Volkov \cite[proof of Proposition~1]{Volkov-89}.
 The lattice of commutative nil-varieties has quite a complex structure.
 In particular, by Korjakov~\cite{Korjakov-82}, it contains an anti-isomorphic copy of the lattice $\Pi_n$ for any $n\in\mathbb N$, whence it does not satisfy any non-trivial identity.
-But nil-varieties ``disappear'' in the case of monoids; see the end of Subsection~\ref{sublat}.
+But nil-varieties ``disappear'' in the case of monoids; see Subsection~\ref{sublat}.
 As for the lattice consisting of varieties generated by commutative semigroups with an identity element, it is isomorphic to $\mathbb{COM}$ by Proposition~\ref{MON is sublat of SEM}.
-The lattice $\mathbb{COM}$ was examined by Head~\cite{Head-68}.
-It turns out that this lattice has a very simple structure.
-The main result of~\cite{Head-68} may be formulated as follows.
+The structure of the lattice $\mathbb{COM}$ turns out to be very simple.